butttcoin/ButtCoinV2/source/selfdrop/readme.md

-# The 0xBUTT Self-Drop faucet, a passive income, and a Farthings v3.0 Token
+# The 0xBUTT Self-Drop faucet, a passive income, and a Farthings v3.0 Token IS NOW CLOSED !!!!

 ## TUTORIAL
 #### NOTE: You will get FartThings v3.0 tokens which will then be convertable to 0xBUTT tokens.